ChloeTT-LAO/Router-Search/README.md

 ## Retrievers Preparation
 For the Text-Image Retriever, you can directly download [UniIR](https://huggingface.co/TIGER-Lab/UniIR)

-For the Table Retriever, you can train it with the help of the [repository](https://github.com/sean0042/Open_WikiTable), or you can download it directly from [here](https://huggingface.co/hmhm1229/table-retriever).
+For the Table Retriever, you can train it with the help of [repository](https://github.com/sean0042/Open_WikiTable), or you can download it directly from [here](https://huggingface.co/hmhm1229/table-retriever).

+## Datasets
+We have prepared all the text datasets in `./datasets`, for images you need to download them from:
+- `InfoSeek:` InfoSeek images can be downloaded from [OVEN](https://github.com/open-vision-language/oven/tree/main/image_downloads)
+- `Dyn-VQA:` Dynamic VQA images can be downloaded from [DynVQA_en.202412](https://github.com/Alibaba-NLP/OmniSearch/blob/main/dataset/DynVQA_en/DynVQA_en.202412.jsonl)
+- `WebQA:` WebQA images can be downloaded from [Google Drive](https://drive.google.com/drive/folders/19ApkbD5w0I5sV1IeQ9EofJRyAjKnA7tb)

 ## Training
 If you do not want to train the model, you can download [R1-Router](https://huggingface.co/hmhm1229/R1-Router) and skip this section to [Evaluation](#evaluation)